 Ms. Nicholson has been recognized on a number of occasions for her community engagements.
 Most recently with the following awards: Leading Women Building Community from the Ontario Legislature; Fabulous Woman Community Engagement, Mississauga Community; Life Time Achievement in Nursing, Region of Peel RNAO Chapter; Excellence in Nursing Leadership, Jamaica Canadian Association of Nurses and Rose Fortune, ON Black History Society.

 “Close your eyes for a moment and try to imagine the following: at-risk children and youth in our country are all able to access the required support they need to unlock their potential to be the best that they can!
 A perfect world you say, but this is possible when we develop coordinated and effective approaches to address the root causes of challenges and behaviour that they present.”

 “People do not care how much you know until they know how much you care”

-Norma Nicholson RN BA MA, Educator
+Norma Nicholson BA MA, Educator